Active Tactile Exploration for Rigid Body Pose and Shape Estimation: Results

 For the cuboid parameterization, \figref{fig:learning} (top) shows an example 5-action learning trajectory.
 Observed information tends to jump quickly, as with only 3 geometry parameters a single action with low-variance data hitting the corners is sufficient to learn all of them with high certainty.
 While uniform random exploration does reach $5mm$ within 5 actions (5s of data), \ac{EIG} exploration consistently reaches $<4mm$ in the same time.
 At time step 5 this represents a significant improvement (two-tailed t-test with independent samples, $p < 0.05$ with a Bonferroni correction of 5 for all time steps, $N=10$).

 For the polytope parameterization, \figref{fig:learning} (middle) shows 5 actions (excluding actions 3, 6, and 7 for brevity) of an example 8-action learning trajectory.
 Both EIG and Random exploration reach a bCH of 5mm consistently within 8 actions (8s of data).
 While not rising to the same statistical significance, a clear difference can still be seen between \ac{EIG} and Random, with the latter requiring 3 extra actions for the 95\% confidence interval to drop below 1cm.
 Note that this interval for Random already omits a catastrophic outlier, where the centroid of the guess was completely outside of the ground truth object, leading to 2 actions without contact before they re-aligned.
+This is an example of a suboptimal local minimum arising from the learning scheme.
 Combined with an observable reduction in the variance of bCH across all actions, we can confidently say that the data supports the claim that \ac{EIG}-maximizing exploration provides a more consistent learning trajectory.
 At the same time, even Random exploration still achieved consistent results with 5-8s of tactile data.